Popmotion/popmotion/packages/popmotion-pose/docs/learn/basics/install.md

 ### CodePen

-You can fork the [React Pose playground on CodePen](CREATE PLAYGROUND), which is set up with the latest version of Pose.
+You can fork the [React Pose playground on CodePen](https://codepen.io/popmotion/pen/mxmrPZ?editors=0010), which is set up with the latest version of React Pose.

 You an also add React Pose to any existing CodePen project by clicking on Settings > JavaScript and then pasting `https://unpkg.com/react-pose/dist/react-pose.js` into the "Add External JavaScript" field.